Pulau Tekong: Early maps and etymology

-Pulau Tekong appears in the Franklin and Jackson's 1828 map as Po.
-Tukang.
+The toponym "Pulau Tekong" appears in the Franklin and Jackson's 1828 map as Po.
+Tukang (Pulo Tukang).
 The early name could have arisen because the island served as a trading station for both residents of Pulau Ubin and the state of Johor.
 Tukang means merchants in this case.
+Additionally, between 1822 and 1852, British maps referred to the island by various names, including Great Tookong, Little Tookong, Pulo Takung, Tikong Besar and Tikong Kechi.